113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

     The default value is `active`.
 The maximum length is `10` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^$|^(active|draft|\\d+)$/`.

-`--complete` (bool)
-:   Determines whether the metadata should be returned.
-Only the metadata for the project is returned.

-    The default value is `false`.

 ### Example
 {: #project-config-get-examples}